Eventador/eventador.github.io/_documentation/getting_started_guide.md

 # Understanding Endpoints
 Endpoints are found by selecting [Pipelines](http://console.eventador.io/pipelines) tab, then the pipeline, then connections.
 There are connection strings for:

-- Pipeline REST Interface: Produce
+- Pipeline REST Interface: produce
 - Pipeline Rest Interface: consume
-- SQL Interface (PipelineDB): Consume
+- SQL Interface (PipelineDB): consume

 These endpoints will be needed to produce and consume data from your new pipeline.

 ## Publishing Data to the Eventador Pipeline

 Publishing data to the Eventador Pipeline is done via the REST endpoint.
 It's important to note that a schema must be defined for the Pipeline before data can be sent to it.
-In this case we are using serializing data to Apache Avro.

 The examples below assume python is installed on your system.

 # Creating a schema